geodynamics/aspect/README.md

 About
 -----

-ASPECT is a code to simulate convection in Earth's mantle and elsewhere.
+ASPECT is a code to simulate convection and tectonic processes in Earth and other planetary bodies.
 It has grown from a pure mantle-convection code into a tool for many geodynamic applications including applications for inner core convection, lithospheric scale deformation, two-phase flow, and numerical methods development.
-The project is supported by CIG (http://geodynamics.org).
+The project is supported by CIG (https://geodynamics.org).

 Installation instructions